improvedk/improve.dk/source/_posts/adding-67-at-the-logic-gate-level/adding-67-at-the-logic-gate-level.md

 At this point we have a fully working ALU capable of adding two 1-bit numbers and outputting a 2-bit result.
 As most computers today are either 32-bit or 64-bit, we obviously need to expand our ALU’s capabilities.
 Let’s work towards making it accept two 2-bit inputs instead.

-To do so we first need to create another component, the [full adder](http://en.wikipedia.org/wiki/Adder_(electronics)#Full_adder" target="_blank).
+To do so we first need to create another component, the [full adder](http://en.wikipedia.org/wiki/Adder_(electronics)#Full_adder).
 While the half adder is great for working with just two inputs, to calculate the next column we need to take three inputs – bits A and B, as well as the potential carry C. The result, as before, should still be a sum as well as a carry.

 Technically what we’re creating is called a 1-bit full adder, since it’s able to add two 1-bit numbers while also respecting the carry input.

 In the following circuit we use two of the half adder IC’s that we created before.
 Bits A and B are hooked into the first one, while the carry bit is hooked into the second half adder.
 The sum from the first half adder is used as the second input to the second half adder.

 The end sum is a direct sum from both the half adders.
 For the sum to be enabled, both half adders must produce an enabled sum.
-Both carry outputs are connected to an [OR gate](http://en.wikipedia.org/wiki/OR_gate" target="_blank).
+Both carry outputs are connected to an [OR gate](http://en.wikipedia.org/wiki/OR_gate).
 As the name implies, the OR gate will output a positive result if either of the inputs are enabled.

 image_22.png